 A graduate student who has been dismissed may be readmitted for further graduate study only by petition of the Graduate Studies Committee in the student's major area or by the Graduate Studies Committee of another program that will accept the student.
-The petition must be approved by the graduate dean.
+The petition must be approved by the graduate dean and will only be approved for rare and extenuating non-academic reasons.